walkerbagley/trivia_2_the_SQL/DEVLOG.md

 - [ ] Allow hosts to be on a team (API and then front end)
 - [ ] Allow entering a custom question time from the host page
 - [ ] If there is a custom question time, add a timer to the question page and advance to the next question when it expires
+- [ ] Selected team should be highlighted on joinPage

 ### Bugs
 - [ ] decks page does not immediately load decks until you click on a button